Steven-Zhang98/JavaLearningNote/Object-oriented/Zoo games.md

     }

- public class Cat extends animal {
+ public class Cat extends Animal {
  public Cat(String name, int[] position) {
         super(name, position);
         System.out.println(name + " is a cat, and it was born at position(" + position[0] + "," + position[1] + ")");